 Strong branding is a key differentiator for many companies.
 You’ll likely find similar products sold by competitors at similar prices—but your website can be a key differentiator.
 A captivating website design can sometimes be the difference between a customer clicking through and making a sale or moving on to a competitor.

-Good web design increases the amount of people who can engage with it.
+Good web design increases the amount of people who can engage with your site.
 Your site should be accessible to everyone, including those with cognitive, auditory, or visual disabilities.
 An accessible site showcases information in a way that makes people more likely (and able) to consume it.

 - De La Calle!